rosy-j/Quiz-Game/README.md

-# My Personal Project
+# My Personal Project: Quiz Game

 ## Project Description:

-<p>This application will be a text-based adventure game.
-The user will start off in a town.
-They will then be prompted
+<p>This application will be a quiz game where users can add questions to a quiz and then be able to play through the
-to go and venture outside of the town into the surrounding forest.
-In this forest they may encounter items that they can store in their inventory, or monsters that they can either attempt to slay or run away from.
-The user will be able to finish the game by defeating the final boss.</p>
+entire quiz.</p>

 - **What will the application do?** <br>
-  The application will present the user with descriptions about different scenarios in the game.
-The user will then be able to make choices by selecting different options.
-For example, the application will tell the user that they can go north, east, south, or west, and the user will then be able to choose to go north by selecting *go north*.
-The user will also have an inventory to store items that they encounter throughout the game.
+  User's will be able to add questions with corresponding answers to a quiz.
+After they are done, they can then play the quiz game.
+They will be presented with a question and be required to *enter* or *select* the correct answer.
+  After they provide an answer, they will be informed that their answer was correct or incorrect.
+They will then move onto the next question.
 - **Who will use it?** <br>
-  This application will be used by people who wish to play a simple game to pass the time.
+  This application will be used by students or any other people who need a way to study for any upcoming quizzes, tests, or exams.
 - **Why is this project of interest to you?** <br>
-  This project interests me because I have always enjoyed playing video games, so I wanted to try to make one.
+  This project interests me because back in high school I always enjoyed playing Kahoot (a quiz game) in class, so I wanted to try to make something similar to it.

 ## User Stories

-- As a user, I want to be able to travel to different locations
-- As a user, I want to be able to add an item to my inventory
+- As a user, I want to be able to add a question to the quiz
-- As a user, I want to be able to remove an item from my inventory
+- As a user, I want to be able to remove a question from the quiz
-- As a user, I want to be able to select an item and view its description
+- As a user, I want to be able to select a question from the quiz and edit it
-- As a user, I want to be able to view all the items in my inventory
+- As a user, I want to be able to view all the questions in the quiz